jolie/website/www/content/documentation/architectural_composition/embedding_java.md

 <div class="code" src="embedding_java_3.ol"></div>

-The embedder acts as a bridge between two embedded Java Services, `MyJavaExample` which requests a `split` operation and `Splitter` which implements it.
+The embedder acts as a bridge between two embedded Java Services, `MyJavaExample` which requests a `split` operation and, `Splitter` which implements it.

 <div class="code" src="embedding_java_4.java"></div>